onzfonz/comp227/src/content/3/en/part3b.md

 }
 ```

-The script *npm run build:ui* builds the frontend and copies the production version under the backend repository.
+The script `npm run build:ui` builds the frontend and copies the production version under the backend repository.
-*npm run deploy* releases the current backend to Fly.io.
+`npm run deploy` releases the current backend to Fly.io.

-*npm run deploy:full* combines these two scripts.
+`npm run deploy:full` combines these two scripts.

-There is also a script *npm run logs:prod* to show the Fly.io logs.
+There is also a script `npm run logs:prod` to show the Fly.io logs.

-Note that the directory paths in the script <i>build:ui</i> depend on the location of repositories in the file system.
+Note that the directory paths in the script `build:ui` depend on the location of repositories in the file system.

 #### Heroku script